hezarai/hezar/docs/guide/hezar_architecture.md

 ```
 **Creating Modules from Registry Names**

-So now it's pretty easy to create modules objects using the identifier name!
+So now it's pretty easy to create modules objects using their `name`!
 Let's say you want to create a
 BPE tokenizer.
 You can do it this way:
 ```python
 from hezar import preprocessors_registry